Advantages of a programmable aquarium lighting controller

-Well, no. Without a controller your options are to hand adjust light and colour using dials on top of the light, or alternatively to manually set the light and colour and then plug the light into a standard mains timer that gives you control over “on” and “off” periods.
+With the Kessil A80 LED, or most other aquarium lights, you don’t actually need a programmable controller, however, without a controller your options are to hand adjust light and colour twice a day, or more practically, to manually set the light and colour and then plug the light into a standard mains timer for control over “on” and “off” periods.
 The timer method works just fine, and I used that for about 6 months, but has some potential limitations…

 - The light can only be either “on” or “off” and the transitions between the two states are abrupt.
 Do the abrupt transitions negatively affect the fish?
 My guess is no, however, some of the fish have very different behaviors when the light is on vs. when the light is off so you only ever get those two types of behaviors with the on/off method.

 - To limit the growth of algae, the duration of bright intensity lighting has to be limited – I use 6 hours per day.
 That means the rest of the time, the tank is of necessity “dark”.
 With a controller you can programme extended periods of dim lighting in addition to the intense lighting period which lets you see the tank lit up for longer – hopefully the algae doesn’t grow during the dim lighting period!

 - Being limited to controlling intensity and colour with the analog dials on top of the light means if you change either of those settings it’s hard to get things set back to exactly where they were before you messed with them.